Western roll: History

 While the "no diving" rule was still in force, the world high jump record was captured by a series of Western roll jumpers: George Horine (1912, 6 ft 7 in), Edward Beeson (1914), Harold Osborn (1924), Walter Marty (1933), and Cornelius Johnson (1936).
 Johnson's record, (6 ft 9.75 in), was equaled on the same day by Dave Albritton, the first world record holder to use what we now call the straddle technique.
 At first, the straddle was viewed as just a variation of the Western roll, and indeed video of the 1936 Olympics shows Albritton using a conventional Western roll at lower heights.
 The straddle did not come to dominate the high jump until the mid-1950s, by which time it was recognized as a separate style.
 Walt Davis was the last Western roll jumper to hold the world record, jumping 6 ft 11.5 in in 1953.

-Only when Charles Dumas used the straddle technique to make the first 7 ft jump, in 1956, did the Western roll begin to disappear.
+The Western roll began to disappear when Charles Dumas used the straddle technique to make the first 7 ft jump in 1956.